Imagine a place far away from mainstream Japan and that’s what Rishiri Island and Rebun Island are.

 Seaweed drying on the pavement at fishing village in the south-west of Rishiri.

 In the 2 main ports of the island are the bigger fishing boats that head out to deeper sea.
 Take a walk down the docks and eat some fresh seafood.

-You will come across laid back parks with the typical Japanese style.
+You will come across laid back parks in the typical Japanese style.

 A small shrine juts out on a rock by the sea.
 They pray for the fishermen at sea.